You’ve been on my mind a lot lately.

 She sulks off to her bedroom.

-How often do you find yourself in that position?
+How often do we find yourself in that position?
 Hurt, alone and afraid it will never end.

 There you are.
 Staring at the ceiling, the drone of the ceiling fan luring you away to the land of worst case scenarios while you hold your throbbing finger in the air.